psybuglite/cpc-test/_testimonials/testimonial-3.md

 ---
-name: Jude Doe
+name: Olatokunbo Fayomi
-text: I really like the work that CPC has done for me and my business. they have been wonderful
+text:  I am very greatful to the CPC for its kind intervention in the matter of wrongful deduction from my account by my bank.
+The N60,000 was refunded back to me.
+Thank you so much CPC
 ---